 Guide to a Perfect trip in Egypt!

-First of all, Egypt is safe to visit right now and many people have done so since the week following the resignation of President Mubarak.
+First of all, Egypt is safe to visit right now and has been for years now.
+Many people have done so since the week following the resignation of President Mubarak.
 The hotels are all ready to receive guests, the cruises are ready for their passengers, and the most important thing for you is that all of the sites are open.
 Your safety, which is paramount to us, as well assured as the Egyptian police force; the tourist police; and the army are all obvious throughout the country.
 The army leaders have appointed an interim government until elections are held later in the year, so we are not under martial law, as many people still think.
 Dr. Essam Sharaf is the Prime Minister and has a full cabinet below him to run the country; the army is now back looking after its own duties again as well as assisting the government; when needed.

-Finally, I will reiterate the reason for this newsletter.
 Egypt is safe to visit right now and is looking forward to welcoming visitors to the many sites and resorts throughout the land: be it the Red Sea or the Mediterranean coast; be it the deserts and oases or the Nile Valley.
 You may not know this due to the lack of positive news coming from your televisions or newspapers, but it is 100% true.
 Since the end of the protests, we have been having a slow, but steady, trickle of travelers returning and they have all been extremely happy with what they have found.
 I will finish this newsletter with some (genuine) quotes that we have received from some of these customers:

 "We once again thank you for a wonderful and safe experience in Egypt.
 At no point in time did we feel the least threatened or unsafe.
 Even passing through Tahrir square on one occasion we felt completely safe and not in the least threatened.
 Our experience of the Egyptian people is that they seem to be a very relaxed and docile nation.
 The situation that led to the short period of unrest seems to have been caused by a very long period of miss management".